Evaluating a Methodology for Increasing AI Transparency: A Case Study

 \subsubsection{Evaluation of Usefulness}

 We asked consumers to evaluate the FactSheets, along multiple quality dimensions, on a seven-point Likert scale ranging from "strongly disagree" to "strongly agree".
-The dimensions were drawn from work on assessing AI documentation quality \cite{piorkowski2020towards} along with prior research on the pragmatics of effective communication.
+The dimensions were drawn from work on assessing AI documentation quality \cite{piorkowski2020towards} which adapted concepts of completeness~\cite{parnas2011precise,smart2002assessing}, accuracy~\cite{parnas2011precise,plosch2014value,smart2002assessing}, and conciseness~\cite{ding2014knowledge} from software documentation along with prior research on the pragmatics of effective communication, most notably \cite{grice}.
 The dimensions and prompts are shown in Table~\ref{tbl:quality-prompts}.
 We found that the overall quality of the FactSheets produced was excellent, scoring high marks across all the quality dimensions as shown in Figure \ref{fig:factsheet-quality}.
-These results suggest that the work of the FS teams, perhaps especially the iterative evaluation of FactSheet content with consumers, paid off and resulted in highly relevant, useful, and usable documentation.
+These results suggest that the work of the FS teams, perhaps especially the iterative evaluation and refinement of FactSheet content with consumers, paid off and resulted in relevant, useful, and usable documentation.